zmuen/systems-and-learning-notebook/README.md

 The notes are grouped into three interconnected layers:

-System Understanding
-Foundations for describing and analyzing systems (e.g., statistical methods, network science)
+- System Understanding: Foundations for describing and analyzing systems (e.g., System Representation, System Properties, System Dynamics)
-System Prediction
-Methods for modeling and forecasting system behavior (e.g., statistical learning, machine learning)
+- System Prediction: Methods for modeling and forecasting system behavior (e.g., Inference, Learning)
-System Intervention
-Approaches for influencing or controlling system dynamics (e.g., optimization, control theory)
+- System Intervention: Approaches for influencing or controlling system dynamics (e.g., Control & Intervention)

 These layers reflect a core progression:

 Understand → Predict → Intervene

 2. How to Navigate
-If you are interested in concepts, start from System Understanding If you are interested in modeling and ML, go to System Prediction If you are interested in decision-making and control, explore System Intervention
+- If you are interested in concepts, start from System Understanding
+- If you are interested in modeling and ML, go to System Prediction
+- If you are interested in decision-making and control, explore System Intervention

 Notes are intentionally modular, but many topics are connected across sections.

 3. What You Will Find Here
-Conceptual notes on complex systems and urban systems Method-focused breakdowns (statistics, ML, networks) Small experiments and exploratory analyses
+- Conceptual notes on complex systems and urban systems
+- Method-focused breakdowns (statistics, ML, networks)
+- Small experiments and exploratory analyses
-Occasional applied case studies (e.g., energy systems)
+- Occasional applied case studies (e.g., energy systems)

 The emphasis is on building intuition and transferable methods, rather than covering topics exhaustively.